husnanasar2007-byte/ABSOLUTELY-UNHINGED-DOT-COM/README.md

 # this-does-nothing
-absolutely unhinged dot com
+**absolutely unhinged dot com**

-It will save your life

-Welcome.
+Welcome 💐
 You clicked a link.
-That was your first mistake.
+That was your first mistake 🧠

+Relax 🏖️
+Now it will save your life 🍁

 # 🎄 Christmas Chaos 🎁